Unsold In IPL 2025 Auction, Aussie Star Makes Strong Case As Replacement With Hundred In Sheffield Shield - Cricxtasy

 Carey continued this excellent run of form in the ongoing Sheffield Shield 2024-25 for South Australia by a breezy 100-ball 104 against Queensland to take his team to a commanding first innings total of 614.

 Batting first at the Adelaide Oval, South Australia captain Nathan McSweeney elected to bat first.
-It proved to be the right decision as opener Connor Mclnerney scored 142 which was followed by a half century by Jason Sangha.
+It proved to be the right decision as opener Connor Mclnerney scored 142, followed by a half-century by Jason Sangha.

 After Mclnerney departed, Carey ended day 1 of the match on 46 with Jake Lehmann not out on 27.
-Carey continued his fluent knock on Sunday as he reached his 10th First-Class hundred in at less than run-a-ball pace and was dismissed by Marnus Labuschagne on 104.
+Carey continued his fluent knock on Sunday as he reached his 10th First-Class hundred in at less than run-a-ball pace.
+He was dismissed by Marnus Labuschagne on 104.

 Carey’s knock included 11 boundaries and two sixes as Lehmann’s 130 added to the first innings total of 617/7 declared.